Comment on page

 T + 2h: Bot's exit condition is met and executes a sell order.
 The deal is now marked as Complete.
 This completed deal can be found under the Completed Deals tab.

-A portfolio is a collection of assets linked to the user's digital asset exchange.
-It is denominated in USD.
-The total USD portfolio value may fluctuate due to the differences in USD pricing for each of the digital asset.
+A portfolio is a collection of stocks linked to the user's broker account/exchange.
+It is usually denominated in USD.
+The total USD portfolio value may fluctuate due to the differences in USD pricing for each of the underlying stock.

 If a deal remains open, the user has the option to instruct the bot to ignore the exit conditions and execute a Market Sell order.
 This is known as liquidation.
 After a deal is liquidated, the deal completes (the completed deal is found under the Completed Deals tab) and the bot resets itself.
 The reset bot will then create a new deal based on the entry condition for the corresponding Base Order amount.